Published: 31 Oct 2019

 – Ensures the integrated modules and components work properly

-– As software development involves changes in requirements, testing of modules at different levels is vital for which integration testing proves to be effective
+– As software development involves changes in requirements, testing of modules at different levels is vital for which this testing proves to be effective

 What are the different methods of Integration Testing?

-Integration testing ensures effective functioning across modules when combined.
-A more in-depth look at the different types of Integration testing gives a broader perspective of it.
+It ensures effective functioning across modules when combined.
+A more in-depth look at its different types is as below:

 Big Bang Approach: